haifengliu/azrefresh/mooncake/virtual-machines-create-upload-vhd-windows-server.md

 	> [WACOM.NOTE] By default, the container is private and can be accessed only by the account owner.
 To allow public read access to the blobs in the container, but not the container properties and metadata, use the "Public Blob" option.
 To allow full public read access for the container and blobs, use the "Public Container" option.

-## <a id="PrepAzure"> </a>Step 3: Prepare the connection to Microsoft Azure ##
+## <a id="PrepAzure"> </a>Step 3: Prepare the connection to Windows Azure ##

-Before you can upload a .vhd file, you need to establish a secure connection between your computer and your subscription in Microsoft Azure.
-You can use the Microsoft Azure Active Directory method or the certificate method to do this.
+Before you can upload a .vhd file, you need to establish a secure connection between your computer and your subscription in Windows Azure.
+You can use the Windows Azure Active Directory method or the certificate method to do this.

-<h3>Use the Microsoft Azure AD method</h3>
+<h3>Use the Windows Azure AD method</h3>

-1. Open the Microsoft Azure PowerShell console, as instructed in [How to: Install Microsoft Azure PowerShell](#Install).
+1. Open the Windows Azure PowerShell console, as instructed in [How to: Install Windows Azure PowerShell](#Install).

 2. Type the following command:
 	`Add-AzureAccount`